 Being off-the-books can also significantly impact young people, especially those working in industries less likely to be unionised.
 Young people should confirm with their employer that they are receiving pay that reflects applicable penalty rates and superannuation, as well as annual leave and sick leave entitlements.

 As an employee, you do not have to accept an employer’s offer of paying you in cash.
 You can ask to be paid by electronic bank transfer.
 If you are an employee that receives cash for pay and does not receive a payslip, there is a risk that the employer is not meeting their legal obligations and may be evading tax.
-If you have any questions about your employment contract or require legal advice about an employment matter, get in touch with our employment team by calling us on 1300 544 755 or filling out the form on this page.
+If you have any questions about your employment contract or require legal advice about an employment matter, contact LegalVision’s employment lawyers by calling us on 1300 544 755 or filling out the form on this page.